jManji/CardMasker/README.txt

 --------------------
 -- How to run it  --
 --------------------
-A an executable jar is provided along with the source.
+A an executable jar is provided in jar director.
 The application takes the bank details as parameters, and outputs the results.
-Each parameter should be a csv, composed of the bank name, the card number and the expriry date.
-And example of how to use it is the following:
+Each parameter should be a csv string, composed of the bank name, the card number and the expriry date.
+An demonstration of how to use it is the following:

 C:\Users\someuser\CardMasker> java -jar jar\cardmasker.jar "HSBC Canada,5601-2345-3446-5678,Nov-2017" "Royal Bank of Canada,4519-4532-4524-2456,Oct-2017" "American Express,3786-7334-8965-345,Dec-2018"